beeware/beeware-tutorial/docs/en/tutorial/tutorial-7.md

 ///

-We've now got a working app, using a third party library, running in development mode!
+/// admonition | Possible errors when running `briefcase dev`

+If you're still getting an error running briefcase dev, make sure:

+1. You've added `faker` to the `requires` list in `pyproject.toml`;
+2. You've saved your changes to `pyproject.toml`; and
+3. You included the `-r` argument when running `briefcase dev -r`.

+///

+The very first time you run your app using `briefcase dev`, the `-r` argument is automatically added for you - that's why we haven't had to use the `-r` argument until now.
+The `-r` argument is only needed when you add, remove, or change a requirement, *after* running your application in development mode.
+If you've only updated code, you can run `briefcase dev` as we have been doing for the rest of this tutorial.

 ## Running the updated app

+We've now got a working app, using a third party library, running in development mode.
 Let's get this updated application code packaged as a standalone app.
 Since we've made code changes, we need to follow the same steps as in [Tutorial 4](tutorial-4.md):

 /// tab | macOS